samm40me/ML_DOC/README.md

 # Demo

-This project looks at how to connct React with Flask
+This project looks at how to connect React with Flask

+## Subheader

+Frontend with ReactJS